Cheap Ticket Alerts

 If you travel on a delayed service or on an alternative service because your train has been cancelled, you may be entitled to compensation.
 This should be claimed from the train company that you were scheduled to travel.

-If your booked TransPennine Express service is cancelled, your ticket will be valid on one of the two TransPennine Express services immediately prior or after the original cancelled service.
+If your booked TransPennine Express service is cancelled, you can travel on any TransPennine Express, Northern, or LNER service within the two hours before or after your cancelled service.

 You may have a right to a partial or full refund and all the information you need (including the process for claiming) are set out in the company's Passenger's Charter.